kineticstoolkit/kineticstoolkit_doc/src/files_read_csv.md

 # Reading CSV files

-To ensure a great compatibility between Kinetics Toolkit and other frameworks, TimeSeries can be converted from and to Pandas {{pd.dataframe}} using the [](api/ktk.TimeSeries.from_dataframe.rst) and [](api/ktk.TimeSeries.to_dataframe.rst) methods.
+To ensure a great compatibility between Kinetics Toolkit and other frameworks, TimeSeries can be converted from and to Pandas {{pd_dataframe}} using the [](api/ktk.TimeSeries.from_dataframe.rst) and [](api/ktk.TimeSeries.to_dataframe.rst) methods.
 Therefore, as long as a data file can be opened in Pandas, it can then be converted to a TimeSeries, as shown in {numref}`fig_ktk_dataflow`.

 Comma Separated Values (CSV) files are ubiquitous in research.
 They are text files were values are separated usually by commas, but sometimes by other delimiters such as `;` or tabs.
 The first line often contains labels to indicate the nature of each column.
 Here is the contents of a typical CSV file: